NURTURING MENTAL, EMOTIONAL, SOCIAL, AND SPIRITUAL HEALTH AT CAMP

 - Fully participate throughout the duration of their cohort’s three-year program, reviewing all details and following through in a timely manner.

 - Participate in FJC trainings, workshops, and webinars that will be provided as part of the initiative.
 While subsidies will be provided, on occasion there may be some costs associated with travel.
 [Read more about the Community of Practice in the Program Expectations & Guidelines.]

 - Prioritize mental health in conversations with various stakeholders, including lay leaders, on par with their commitment to supporting physical health and safety at camp.

 - Increase fundraising to sustain the work catalyzed by participating in this program, including budget planning to continue support of a mental health professional at camp.

-- Share documents used for onboarding campers and staff, wellness check-ins, bunk dynamics, parent communication, and other tools used for learning about and supporting MESH needs of those at camp with the Community of Practice and in contribution towards a collective best practice resource.
+- Share documents used for onboarding campers and staff, wellness check-ins, bunk dynamics, parent communication, and other tools used for learning about and supporting MESSH needs of those at camp with the Community of Practice and in contribution towards a collective best practice resource.